sciyon/Arty-Mart/README.md

 ```

-Use these accounts for the admin:
+Use these account for the admin:

 ```bash
     email: erwin@gmail.com